patela22/swami-raaji-thase/DEPLOYMENT.md

 - Check environment variables are set correctly
 - Ensure API keys are valid
-- Verify Supabase connection (if using)
+- Verify Pinecone connection (if using)

 ### Performance Issues